GioF71/tidal-connect/README.md

 ## Disclaimer

-All the hard work has been done by the owner of the repository mentioned [here](#References) and in the other repositories from which this one has been forked.
+All the hard work has been done by the owner of the repository mentioned in the [References](#References) section and in the other repositories from which this one has been forked.
 I am just trying to provide a way to run their container more easily in certain environments (where the index of your audio device is not the same on every restart).

 ## References